neinAlkem/neinAlkem/README.md

 - 🔭 I’m currently studying in Universitas Brawijaya
 - 🌱 An antusiast learner of machine learning and data science
 - 📫 How to reach me: bagasrizal.work@gmail.com
-- 😄 2024 Goals: learn deeper topics about machine learning
+- 😄 My 2024 goals are learn deeper topics about machine learning and data science
-- 🏋️‍♂️ Fun fact: beside coding, i play a lot of sport.
+- 🏋️‍♂️ Fun fact about me is that beside coding, i do a lot of sports

 <!-- 🔭 Hi!
 My name is Baghas Rizaluddin, a student at Universitas Brawijaya who is passionate about the world of machine learning and web development.